secretlycarl/onboarderr/README.md

 I wrote "...ask me about my discord" in the body a few times.
 I have Tautulli on my server and can make separate channels for users to be notified about content they're interested in.
 Remove those mentions if you don't have that.

-Change the Audiobookshelf server URL in audiobookshelf.html if you host it and want to share
+Change the Audiobookshelf server URL in audiobookshelf.html (line 83) if you host it and want to share

 Edit the ```services = [``` list in ```app.py``` starting at line 338, to have the services you want to populate the admin page.